imegia/Discord.js-Bot/README.md

 To start the bot execute the `start.bat` file and the bot will start.
 However if you are not on a windows device you can run the javascript file from the command line

 # The Config File
+This is what is inside the config.json file.

 ```json
 {